Vibin: Midfield genius holding the key to unlocking Kerala Blasters' ISL dream

 After the first four rounds in the ISL, Vibin ranks highest among Indian players with a long pass accuracy of nearly 80 per cent.
 According to stats-keeper Opta, a long pass is one that measures 30 metres and beyond.
 In four matches, Vibin made 34 such passes, of which 27 were successful.

 His overall passing accuracy of 85.4 per cent is equally impressive and the best among Blasters players this season.
-Clearly, Vibin has carried on his passing form from last season, when despite injuries restricting his minutes, he made 652 passes, which was 205 more than the next midfielder, Danish Farooq.
+Clearly, Vibin has carried on his passing form from last season, when despite injuries restricting his minutes, he made 652 passes, 205 more than the next midfielder, Danish Farooq.

 Despite missing the first 45 minutes of the Blasters' season opener against Punjab FC due to a lack of match fitness, Vibin dominates their passing stats.
 In total, he has made 135 passes at an average of 34 per game, which is higher than his outfield teammates, aside from defenders, who often pass between them in the build-up.
 Noah's 100 passes are the next-best figure among the Blasters' offensive players.
 Vibin has also made 43 forward passes and five key passes.